What are the latest funding news in the EdTech market? (May 2026)

 Why did they raise?

-Qweebi plans to use the funding to expand hands-on STEM and robotics learning to more students and schools.
+Qweebi raised to bring hands-on STEM and robotics learning to more students.

 This chart, featured in our EdTech market deck, shows why Duolingo is winning in EdTech